muratgul/OnionWebApi/README.md

   - **Attachments & Custom Headers:** Supports sending files and custom email headers.
   - **Scheduled & Background Sending:** Queue emails for later delivery or send them in the background to avoid blocking application threads.
 - **Idempotency:** Prevents duplicate operations for POST and PATCH requests using a middleware and an `[Idempotent]` attribute.
 It ensures that retried requests with the same `Idempotency-Key` header are processed only once, returning a cached response for subsequent attempts.
+- **Health Checks:** Provides a health check endpoint to monitor the status of the application and its dependencies (e.g., database, Redis).

 ### Idempotency Usage